spailybot/moleculer-auto-openapi/README.md

   name: 'openapi',
   mixins: [OpenApiMixin],
   settings: {
         // Set the path as you prefer
         rest: '/openapi',

-    // Path to the endpoint that returns the JSON
-    // With auto-alias, it's exposed on /openapi.json
+        // will set
+        // - ui at /openapi/ui
+        // - json at /openapi/openapi.json
+        // - assets at /openapi/assets/*
+        // - oauth2redirection at /openapi/oauth2-redirect
+        openApiPaths: "/openapi",
+        // you cal also do it manually
+        /**
+         openApiPaths: {
-    schemaPath: '/openapi/openapi.json',
+         schemaPath: "/openapi/openapi.json"
+         uiPath: "/openapi/ui"
+         oauth2RedirectPath: "/openapi/oauth2-redirect"
+         assetsPath: "/openapi/assets"
+         }
+         */

         // This will be the root of your document
-    // use it to define some default information
+        // use it to define some default informations
         openapi: {
             info: {
                 title: "My API",
                 version: "0.0.1"
             }
         }
 }
 };
 export default OpenApiService;
 ````